MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Scroll left to notice that the *Severity* column is now populated with the incident's data.

-### Task 2: Create a NRT query rule
+### Task 2: Create an NRT query rule

-In this task, instead of using a LiveStream, you will create a NRT analytics query rule.
+In this task, instead of using a LiveStream, you'll create an NRT analytics query rule.
 NRT rules run every minute and lookback one minute.
 The benefit to NRT rules are they can use the alert and incident creation logic.

 1. Select the **Analytics** page under *Configuration* in Microsoft Sentinel.